zcattacz/alasql_wiki/PARTITION.md

-# PARTITION
+# Keyword `PARTITION`

-This functionality is not realized yet.
+This functionality is not supported yet.

 See also: [OVER](Over)